The dichotomy spectrum approach for a global nonuniform asymptotic stability problem: Triangular case via uniformization: Preliminar definitions and contextualization

 \subsection{Uniformization Lemma}

-Given a linear system (\ref{lin}) having a nonuniform exponential dichotomy and a half nonuniform bounded growth, the Uniformization Lemma provides a way to endow it with both an exponential dichotomy and uniform bounded growth.
+Given a linear system (\ref{lin}) having a nonuniform exponential dichotomy and a half nonuniform bounded growth, the Uniformization Lemma provides a way to endow it with both an uniform exponential dichotomy and uniform bounded growth.
 Nevertheless, the price to pay is to work in a functional framework described by parametrized vector and operator norms.
 This result was developed by L. Zhou, K. Lu and W. Zhang in \cite[p.697]{W. Zhang}.
 As a previous step to its statement, we need to consider a family of norms in $\mathbb{R}^{n}$ parametrized by $\mathbb{R}_{0}^{+}$ as $\left\{|\cdot|_{t}\right \}_{t\in\mathbb{R}_{0}^{+}}$, that is, $|\cdot|_{t}$ is a norm of $\mathbb{R}^{n}$ for any $t\in \mathbb{R}_{0}^{+}$.
+These norms are also known as \textit{Lyapunov norms} and have been introduced by L. Barreira and C. Valls in \cite[Section 5.4.2]{BV-LNCS} by following an approach inspired in the Lyapunov metric constructed by Y.B.
+Pesin \cite[Sect.1]{Pesin}.

 Let $\{|\cdot|_{t}\}_{t\in \mathbb{R}_{0}^{+}}$ be a family of norms.
 By following \cite{W. Zhang}, we summarize basic facts about this family: \begin{itemize} \item[a)] By equivalence of norms, there exist two functions $L_{i}\colon \mathbb{R}_{0}^{+}\to (0,+\infty)$ such that